sendgrid/docs/source/API_Reference/Web_API_v3/Marketing_Campaigns/sender_identities.md

 This endpoint allows you to create a sender identity.

 Sender Identities are required to be verified before use.
-If your domain has bee whitelabeled it will auto verify on creation.
+If your domain has been whitelabeled it will auto verify on creation.
 Otherwise an email will be sent to the  `from.email`.

 {% apiv3example post POST https://api.sendgrid.com/v3/marketing_campaigns/senders %}
 {% apiv3requestbody %}